dafny-lang/dafny/docs/HowToFAQ/ERROR_SeqComp.md

 ---
-title: "Error: Cannot prove function precondition"
+title: "Error: could not prove function precondition"
 ---

 This error can occur when trying to write a sequence comprehension expression like